-Start the engine, and let it idle.

-Measure the fuel pressure with the engine idling.
+- Start the engine, and let it idle. - Measure the fuel pressure with the engine idling.

-Fuel Pressure (with Engine Idling)

-Standard: 294 kPa (3.0 kgf/cm, 43 psi)
+Fuel Pressure (with Engine Idling) Standard: 294 kPa (3.0 kgf/cm2, 43 psi)

-OThe gauge needle will fluctuate.
+• The gauge needle will fluctuate.
 Read the pressure at the average of the maximum and minimum indications.

-- Turn the ignition switch off. - ★ If the fuel pressure is much higher than specified, replace the fuel pump because the fuel pressure regulator in the fuel pump have been clogged or stuck. - ★If the fuel pressure is much lower than specified, check the following.
+★ If the fuel pressure is much higher than specified, replace the fuel pump because the fuel pressure regulator in the fuel pump have been clogged or stuck.

+★ If the fuel pressure is much lower than specified, check the following.